broesamle/clip8_materials/visual-thought-experiments.md

 What inspired `clip_8`
 ----------------------

-What if there was no about-ness?
+What if there was no *about*-ness?

-Would it be possible to refrain from formulating abstract theories _about_ the graphical aspecs of design, but rather to formulate the theories themselves *in a graphical way*?
+Would it be possible to avoid abstract theories _about_ the graphical aspecs of design, but rather to formulate theories *in a graphical way* themselves?

-Would it be possible to implement a computational system that has *designerly* characteristics at the core of its implementation?
+Would it be possible to implement a computational system that has *designerly* characteristics *at the core* of its implementation?

-Can we de-abstract every representation and make it concrete, visible, material?
+Can we de-abstract every representation and make it concrete, visible, with material qualities?

 Can we flatten the representational distance in symbol processing systems?

 Can we make the symbols identical with what they refer to?

-Can we create give them all the qalities they are representing?
+Can we give them all the qalities they are representing?

 Can we make symbols that represent themselves?